 We offer a combined degree program with the New England College of Optometry.
 This program is designed for the highly motivated student with a professional goal in optometry.
 It allows for completion of the B.A. or B.S. degree in biology and the O.D. degree (doctor of optometry) in seven years, rather than the usual eight.
 The first three years at PC offer a blend of liberal arts, basic, and biological sciences, which will prepare students for professional study.
 The next four years at New England College of Optometry (NECO) provide the coursework required to complete the PC baccalaureate degree, as well as the professional training required for the doctoral degree in optometry.

 Pre-graduate Preparation in Biology

 Both the B.A. and B.S. degree programs are acceptable for admission to graduate schools specializing in the biological sciences.
 Most graduate programs look more favorably on students who have a B.S. due to the more rigorous requirements of the degree.
-Students who are planning to pursue post-graduate education should consult with the pre-graduate school advisor as early as possible in their second year.
-For more information, contact Dr. Charles Toth at 401.865.2015 or at firstname.lastname@example.org.
+Students who are planning to pursue post-graduate education should consult with our pre-graduate school advisor, Dr. Laura Williams, as early as possible in their second year.

 Premed Preparation in Biology